thorkilklint/speciale/README.md

 ### Results
 *Is to come*

+## Preregistration
+The preregistration of this project can be found here: https://bit.ly/2X3qwOB.

 ## More Information
 Some of the scraper functions has been set to eval=F, as they may be outdated at one point and as we hope to apply less pressure on the Danish Parliament Website.
 We strongly suggest to rely mainly on the API-function.
-A knitted version of each of the coding files is available in the code-folder.